This post may contain affiliate links.

 - Super kid friendly and fun.
 I will warn you, if you are planning on letting the kiddos help you pick out marshmallows, grab 5 extra boxes.
 My little guy was NO help in that department, but he sure loved the job of getting the marshmallows.
 None of them actually ended up in the cookies!

 - DELICIOUS!
-One bite of the rainbow, white chocolate filled Lucky Charm Cookies will have you ALL IN.
-I promise!
+One bite of the rainbow, white chocolate filled chewy Lucky Charm Cookies will have you ALL IN.
+A perfect simple dessert recipe!

-- You could be like me and pick out all the marshmallows out of a Lucky Charms box and make your child pretty bummed by the ratio of marshmallows in her cereal...
-OR, you can actually buy a big bag of cereal marshmallows that are basically the same thing.
+- cereal marshmallows: You could be like me and pick out all the marshmallows out of a Lucky Charms box and make your child pretty bummed by the ratio of marshmallows in her cereal… You can even make your own dehydrated marshmallows for a fun project with the kids!
+OR, you can buy a big bag of cereal marshmallows that are basically the same thing.
 Lots of rave reviews on them too!

-- Cream the butter and sugar until light and fluffy.
+Step 1: Cream the butter and sugar until light and fluffy using a hand mixer or a stand mixer at medium-high.
 This will take several minutes at least.
-Don't skimp on the creaming as it will help give the cookies extra lift.
+Don’t skimp on the creaming as it will help give the cookies extra lift.
 Also, you want to make sure the butter is not too soft.
 If you press on it, there will be an imprint, but it should not collapse or have any of the shiny gloss of warm butter.
-It will still be solid and cool to touch.
-Butter can literally make or break your Lucky Charm Cookies or any baked good. (steps 1-2)

-- Add in egg, egg yolk and vanilla and beat just until incorporated. (steps 3-4)
+Step 2: Add in egg, and vanilla and beat until incorporated.

-- In a separate bowl, whisk together the flour, baking soda and salt.
-Add the flour mixture about a third at a time and again just beat until incorporated and you don't see any major flour streaks.
-You don't want to over the ingredients after step 1 where you cream the butter and sugars. (steps 5-6)
+Step 3: In a separate bowl, whisk together the flour, baking soda and salt.
+Add the flour mixture into the wet ingredients about a third at a time and again just beat until incorporated and you don’t see any major flour streaks.
+You don’t want to over mix the ingredients after step 1 where you cream the butter and sugars.

-- Gently fold in the marshmallows and the white chocolate chips.
-If you stir too aggressively, the marshmallows will break down. (steps 7-8)
+Step 4: Gently fold in the marshmallows and the white chocolate chips.
+If you stir too aggressively, the marshmallows will break down.

-- Scoop or roll into balls and bake for about 10-12 minutes--pulling them out just before you think they are actually ready.
+Step 6: Scoop or roll into balls and bake for about 8-10 minutes–pulling them out just before you think they are actually ready.
 They will be just barely golden around the edges.
-Unless you like a crispier cookie, then wait until the cookie starts to brown. (step 9)
+Unless you like a crispier cookie, then wait until the cookie starts to brown.

-- Measure your flour for these Lucky Charm Cookies by spooning it into your measuring cup and leveling it.
+- Measure your flour for these Lucky Charm Cookies by spooning it into your measuring cup and leveling it if you don’t have a scale.
 Scooping your measuring cup into the flour can cause you to add a lot more flour than you would like.
 Stir the flour up first to get it unpacked and then spoon it into your measuring cup for best results.

 - Make sure the butter is not too soft.
 If you press on it, there will be an imprint, but it should not collapse or have any of the shiny gloss of warm butter.
 It will still be solid and cool to touch.
 Butter can literally make or break your baked good.

-- If you chill the Lucky Charm Cookie dough too long, the marshmallows will actually start to break down a bit.
-I don't recommend chilling them for more than an hour at most.
+- If you chill the Lucky Charms Cookie dough too long, the marshmallows will actually start to break down a bit.
+I don’t recommend chilling them for more than an hour at most.

-- Storing these in an air tight container will soften the marshmallows over time.
+Storing these in an airtight container will soften the marshmallows over time.
 If you prefer that bit of crunch and chew in the traditional cereal marshmallows, you can loosely cover them versus sealing all the way.
-The baking will shift the texture slightly, keep in mind.
+They will keep for about 3-4 days.

 - Egg Free Chocolate Chip Cookies